ankuPRK/Emotion-Recognition-in-Hindi-Speech/README.md

 83.16%.
 The results are on par with the results obtained by training on full IITKGP-SEHSC dataset."

-Our main work was to use extracted MFCC & SSC features in such a way that can help the Classifiers to classify the emotion expressed by the speech utterances.
+Our main work was to explore different classifiers and to find the features that can help the Classifiers to classify the emotion expressed by the speech utterances with reasonable accuracy.

-But again, I request you to read the poster (and the report if you are patient enough) for exact details.
+I request you to read the poster (and the report if you are patient enough) for exact details.